xaiksan1/teamredminer/README.md

 For command line options see the [USAGE.txt](USAGE.txt) file that comes with the miner.

 ## Release Notes
+### v0.10.19
+#### Changes
+- GPU:  Added support for alephium for all gpus, including dual mining using --alph .. --alph_end.
+- FPGA: Added support for alephium for most common FPGAs (vu33p and vu35p variants).

 ### v0.10.18
 #### Changes
 - GPU:  Added TON/GRAM for RDNA3 gpus.